PoCInnovation/Workshops/hardware/5.MQTT_Esp32/README.md

 ### ✔️ Validation:

-If your received message, you can jump to the task 06 :tada:
+If your received message, you can jump to the task 06 🎉

 ## **`Step 06`** - Publish with Mosquitto